kjhealy/workflow-paper/plain-person-text.md

 Because we will probably run commands like this a lot, it's convenient to automate them a little bit, and to add some extra bells and whistles to accommodate things we will routinely add to files, such as author information and other metadata, together with the ability to process bibliographic information and cross-references.
 These are handled by `pandoc` by turning on various switches in the command, and by ensuring a couple of external "filters" are present to manage the bibliographies and cross-references.
 Rather than type long commands out repeatedly, we will automate the process.
 This kind of automation is especially useful when our final output file might have a number of prerequisites before it can be properly produced, and we would like the computer to be a little bit smart about what needs to be re-processed and under what conditions.
 That way, for example, if a Figure has not changed we will not re-run the (possibly time-consuming) R script to create it again, unless we have to.

 We manage this process using a tool called [`make`](https://www.gnu.org/software/make/).
 Inside our project folder we put a plain-text `Makefile` that contains some rules governing how to produce a _target_ file that might have a number of _prerequisites_.
 In this case, a PDF or HTML file is the target, and the various figures and data tables are the prerequisites---if the code that produces the prerequisites changes, the final document will change too. `Make` starts from the final document and works backwards along the chain of prerequisites, re-compiling or re-creating them as needed.
 It's a powerful tool.
 For a good basic introduction, take a look at Karl Broman's "[Minimal Make](http://kbroman.org/minimal_make/)".
+(Incidentally, Karl Broman has [a number of tutorials and guides](http://kbroman.org/pages/tutorials) providing accurate and concise tours of many of the tools and topics described here, including [getting started with reproducible research](http://kbroman.org/steps2rr), [using git and GitHub](http://kbroman.org/github_tutorial), and [working with knitr](http://kbroman.org/knitr_knutshell).)

 The `Makefile` in the sample [`md-starter` project](https://github.com/kjhealy/md-starter) will convert any markdown files in the working directory to HTML, `.tex`, `.pdf`, or `.docx` files as requested.
 Typing `make html` at the command line will produce `.html` files from any `.md` files in the directory, for example.
 The PDF output (from `make pdf`) will look like this article, more or less.
-The different pieces of the Makefile define a few variables, specify the relationship between the different file types.
+The different pieces of the `Makefile` define a few variables that specify the relationship between the different file types.
 In essence the rules say, for example, that all the PDF files in the directory depend on changes to an `.md` file with the same name; that the same is true of the HTML files in the directory, and so on.
-Then the  show the pandoc commands that generate the output files from the markdown input.
+Then the  show the `pandoc` commands that generate the output files from the markdown input.
 The Makefile itself is shown in @lst:makefile.

 ```{#lst:makefile .bash caption="A Makefile"}
 ## The big gotcha for Makefiles is that for no good reason they use